ddm2000/Booths_Multiplier/README.md

 **Booth's Algorithm**

   Booth's multiplication algorithm is a multiplication algorithm that multiplies two signed binary numbers in two's complement notation.
 In the conventional shift and add operation, for n-bit multiplication, we either add 0 or the multiplicand to the 2n-bit partial product, shift the partial product to the right, and repeat this entire process n times.
 However, while applying Booth's algorithm, we can avoid the additions whenever consecutive 0's or 1's are detected in the multiplier.
 Hence, this is a huge improvement from the conventional multiplication algorithm, and it makes the process a lot faster.

+Basic Idea:

+1. In Booth's algorithm, we inspect two bits of the multiplier (Q)

 ![Booths_Block_Diagram](https://user-images.githubusercontent.com/90913438/189526563-2c735189-becb-4497-92b6-2ee9173ceb7d.png)
 ![Booths_Flow_Chart](https://user-images.githubusercontent.com/89533085/189528949-fa907629-96c5-4b9a-a32f-4b5c267f45b0.png)